lukejacksonn/hyperapp-wiki/Home.md

 ## Contributing

-Documentation improvements are very welcome.
-Feel free to contribute new content and edit the existing pages.
+Documentation contributions are open to everyone and welcome!